-If you love the thrill of saltwater fly fishing, you’re going to need a sturdy, specialized fly reel that you can rely on!
-Saltwater fly reels require some extra oomph and power behind them compared to freshwater models, so that you can land those huge saltwater fish that put up a hell of a fight!
+If you love the thrill of saltwater fly fishing, you’re going to need a sturdy, specialized reel that you can rely on!
+Saltwater fly reels require some extra oomph and power behind them compared to freshwater models so that you can land those huge saltwater fish that put up a hell of a fight!

-The Best Saltwater Reels
+The Best Saltwater Fly Reel Reviews

 Now, onto the reviews of the best saltwater reels on the market now!
 We always try to cover a wide range of products so there’s something for everyone.
 So let’s find out how each of these reels performs and whether it’s the right choice for you in our detailed reviews:

 - Strong but lightweight

 - Fully sealed, making it one of the best models around

 - The drag knob can be a little tricky to use

 Orvis is known for its high-quality fishing gear, and they have not disappointed when it comes to the Hydros SL saltwater reel!
 The original Hydros has had a complete overhaul, making it lighter, bigger, and better for saltwater.

 Orvis has taken care to create a design that is sturdy and durable this time, but they have also removed any unnecessary weight.
 This makes for a quality product that is strong enough to stand up to those hefty saltwater fish with a faultless performance.
 At the same time, it’s not too heavy to lug around or for all-day casting, and it’s a fair price for this quality.

 Other great features of these fly reels include the super-fast line retrieval, adjustable drag, and the fully sealed disc drag system, make the Hydros SL an easy pick for the best saltwater fly reels category.
 You’ll be able to haul in those whoppers thanks to the powerful drag system.